-Many intussusceptions are fixed with an air enema.
 A tube is put into the child's rectum so the doctor can look at the intestines with a special X-ray.
 Many times the area that has folded over itself unfolds when the air moves through it.
-Usually if this happens, the child is placed in an observation unit and sent home later in the day.
+If this happens, the child is usually sent home later in the day.